-Most of the tyres managed to get topped up/mulched with lead mould from the compost reactor, and in addition all the inter-tyre spaces with home produced wood chip from earlier in the year, in time for the very first snowdrops, beginning as always with G. reginae-olgae.
+I managed to top up/mulch with leaf mould from the compost reactor most of the snowdrop tyres, and in addition all the inter-tyre spaces with home produced wood chip from earlier in the year, in time for the very first snowdrops, beginning as always with G. reginae-olgae.

-The latter part of the month was typically grey, gloomy and mild with a second storm “Diana” blowing metal sheets off one of our wood stores, and over a gate and fence into the meadow copse!
+The latter part of the month was typically grey, gloomy and mild, with a second named storm “Diana” blowing metal sheets off one of our wood stores, over a gate and fence, and into the meadow copse!
 A reminder not to be too relaxed about tying things down in advance of impending storms.
-Within the garden robins and wagtails were still often found close to where we were working…By the end of the month although the PV reading of 111 KWH wasn’t too bad for November, though the rainfall of 252.2 mm was typically high, and the wettest month of the year.
+Within the garden robins and wagtails were still often found close to where we were working.By the end of the month although the PV inverter reading of 111 KWH wasn’t too bad for November, although the rainfall of 252.2 mm was typically high, and the wettest month of the year.
 So far!
 The photos below show that under grey skies, photographic images make this last fortnight of November one of the least appealing in the garden.
 Particularly since so far, almost no Cyclamen coum flowers have emerged – the latest start to their season I can recall.

 Thank goodness that by the end of the month, not only did we have 5 different forms of snowdrops already “out”, but also masses set to join them.
 By Christmas we’ll hopefully nearly match the numbers we enjoyed last year.